ewang2002/ewang2002/README.md

   - My personal email is my entire Github username, followed by `7`, followed by `@gmail.com`.
   - My UCSD email is the first two letters of my first name, followed by my entire last name, followed by `@ucsd.edu`.
 - **Discord:** Email me for my Discord.
+- **Phone:** Email me for my phone number.
-- **Github:** Otherwise, please leave an issue [here](https://github.com/ewang2002/ewang2002/issues) or in the relevant project repository.
+- **Github:** Leave an issue [here](https://github.com/ewang2002/ewang2002/issues) or in the relevant project repository.
+This is usually the ideal way to contact me if you didn't have my email originally.

 I will usually respond within 24 hours, if not significantly earlier.